magento/knowledge-base/src/troubleshooting/general/magento-deployment-troubleshooter.md

 <div id="zd-accordion-7" class="zd-accordion-panel">
 <h5>Step 7</h5>
 <div class="zd-accordion-section">Are cron jobs currently running?</div>
 <p class="zd-accordion-text">a.
-YES – Log in by ssh on integration branch (e.g. primary).
+YES – Log in by ssh on the integration branch (e.g., primary).
 Kill and unlock cron jobs.
 This will kill cron jobs and reset the status.
 Run <code>php vendor/bin/ece-tools cron:kill</code> and then <code>php vendor/bin/ece-tools cron:unlock</code>.
-If you were in process of merging one environment into another, check both environments for running crons.
+If you were in the process of merging one environment into another, check both environments for running crons.

 b.
 NO – Proceed to <a class="accordion-anchor" href="#zd-accordion-16">Step 16.</a> </p>
 </div>